 In the Northern Hemisphere, the Sun appears at its lowest point in the sky, and its noontime elevation seems to be the same for several days before and after the solstice.
-In this way, it looks like the Sun is “standing still” from the perspective of someone standing on the Earth, until following the Winter Solstice, the days begin to grow longer and the nights shorter.
-In London, for example, on the Winter Solstice, the sun sets at 3:53 pm, and the “day” is only 7 hours and 50 mins long.
+It looks like the Sun is “standing still” from the perspective of someone standing on the Earth until, following the Winter Solstice, the days grow longer and the nights shorter.
+In London, for example, on the Winter Solstice, the Sun sets at 3:53 pm, and the “day” is only 7 hours and 50 mins long.

 Solstice and the Roman Saturnalia

 Know-it-all Facts to impress your Family and Friends

 It is called the “shortest day of the year” or the “extreme of winter,” though it begins the Winter season.
 You cast your longest shadow at noon on this day.
 It has the fewest hours of sunlight and the most hours of darkness.

 - New York City: 9 hours, 15 minutes of sunlight